 Modern principles and concepts of microbiology.
 The morphology, physiology, genetics and classification of bacteria, viruses and other organisms are studied.
 Their relationships to sanitation and infectious diseases are emphasized.
 The course, nature, incidence and control of communicable diseases, especially those of man, are included.
-(Prerequisite: LSCI1450 with a C or better; Prerequisite: Math: a C- or better in LMAT1230 OR LMAT1320, OR equivalent OR a C or better in LMAT0931.
-Math prerequisite may be taken concurrently OR may be fulfilled by competence demonstrated on math placement exam or POI.)
+(Prerequisite: LSCI1450 with a C or better)